-The outdoor portion of an air conditioner or heat pump that either releases or collects heat, depending on the time of the year.
+The outdoor portion of an air conditioner or heat pump either releases or collects heat, depending on the time of the year.

-A movable plate, located in the ductwork, that regulates airflow.
+A movable plate, located in the ductwork, regulates airflow.
 Dampers are used to direct air to the areas that need it most.
 Typically used in a zoning application.

 A decibel is a unit used to measure the relative intensity of sound.

 The Department of Energy is a federal agency responsible for setting industry efficiency standards and monitoring the consumption of energy sources.

 A comfort system that pairs an electric heat pump with a gas furnace, providing an energy-efficient alternative to the conventional furnace/air conditioner combination.

 The method by which air is channeled from the furnace or the blower coil throughout your home.